goodwright/nextflow.py/README.md

 pip install nextflow
 ```

-You must install Nextflow itself separately: see the
+You must install the Nextflow executable itself separately: see the
 [Nextflow Documentation](https://www.nextflow.io/docs/latest/getstarted.html#installation)
 for help with this.